 - Material cost and employee cost are two of the largest cost components for the players under study.
 For most players compared hereby, material cost is in the range of 20-30% and employee cost in 10-20% compared to the operating income.
-JLHL had the lowest material and consumables cost in FY22 at 19.3% among the peers compared above.
+JLHL had the lowest material and consumables cost at 19.3% and 17.4% in FY22 and FY23 respectively among the peers compared above.